NelsonBittencourt/excel_to_dataframe/README.md

 # excel_to_dataframe
-C++ Library to convert Excel worksheets to pandas or Microsoft dataframes.
+C++ Library to convert Excel worksheets to Pandas (folder python) or Microsoft (folder csharp) dataframes.

 This software is in testing phase.